VashMKS/ada-project/README.md

 - Build an NLP pipeline
 - Train a classifier on data from polarized political subreddits
 - Conclusions
+- Report

+## Contributions
+- Dídac: Designing the experiments, write the final report, poster presentation
+- Vikalp: Interaction with the cluster and data mining,
+- Jorge: Intermediate statistics during the first and second milestones, network visualizations

 ## Want to learn more? - Links of Interest